FREE eBooks: Job-Hunt Quick Guides for a Shorter and Smarter Job Search

 These free job search guides are made available to you by Job-Hunt and the authors to help you with your job search.
 No registration is required to download any of them.
-HELP with downloads.

 If you wish to use them for a workshop or class, please contact us for permission.

 These guides are short, designed to be a quick read on a specific topic, so you can learn what you need to know and move on.